At Near Death, People Report Seeing Angels

 Deathbed visions of angels are seen by many just prior to passing.

 Such visions share certain characteristics with mystical experiences, such as a strong sense of the sacred and profound peace.
-Deathbed visions are often described as the seeing of radiant lights, scenes of exceptional beauty, and especially, the appearance of beings of light, whose purpose is to escort the soon to be deceased to the afterlife.
+Deathbed visions are often described as the seeing of radiant lights, scenes of exceptional beauty, and especially, the appearance of beings of light.
+These beings are present ready to escort the dying to the afterlife.

 Occasionally, relatives of the dying claim seeing a very bright light at the time of their loved one’s passing.
 Additionally, numerous accounts have been reported of a stranger coming into the room offering solace and comfort to the family just after the passing event.

 When the family tries to thank the person later and describes them to the staff, medical personnel have no idea who they are referring to.

 In his book, Angels: God’s Secret Agents, evangelist, Billy Graham recounts a number of cases in which the dying report that they see angels and hear them singing their praises to heaven.